Transformers (film series): Transformers: Revenge of the Fallen (2009)

 Orci described the film's theme as "being away from home", with the Autobots contemplating living on Earth as they cannot restore Cybertron, while Sam goes to college.
 He wanted the focus between the robots and humans "much more evenly balanced", "the stakes [to] be higher", and the science fiction elements more prominent.
 Lorenzo di Bonaventura said that in total, there are around forty robots in the film, while ILM's Scott Farrar has said there are actually sixty.
 Orci added that he wanted to "modulate" the humor more, and felt he managed the more "outrageous" jokes by balancing them with a more serious plot approach to the Transformers' mythology.
 Bay concurred that he wanted to please fans by making the tone darker, and that "moms will think its safe enough to bring the kids back out to the movies" despite his trademark sense of humor.

 Before Transformers was released, producer DeSanto had "a very cool idea" to introduce the Dinobots, while Bay was interested in an aircraft carrier, which was dropped from the 2007 film.
 Orci claimed they did not incorporate these characters into Revenge of the Fallen because they could not think of a way to justify the Dinobots' choice of form, and were unable to fit in the aircraft carrier.
 Orci also admitted he was also dismissive of the Dinobots because he does not like dinosaurs.
 "I recognize I am weird in that department", he said, but he became fonder of them during filming because of their popularity with fans.
 He added "I couldn't see why a Transformer would feel the need to disguise himself in front of a bunch of lizards.
 Movie-wise, I mean.
 Once the general audience is fully on board with the whole thing, maybe Dinobots in the future."
-However, Michael Bay said he hated the Dinobots and they had never been in consideration for being featured in the movies.
+Bay said he hated the Dinobots and they had never been in consideration for being featured in the movies.
 It is the last film in the series to be distributed by DreamWorks.